-8. Medical treatment or procedure of humans or of animals.
+8. Medical treatment or procedure of humans or animals.

-9. Plants or animals or seeds and biological process of production or prorogation of these.
+9. Plants or animals or seeds and biological processes of production or prorogation of these.

-10. Mathematical or business method or computer programme or algorithm.
+10. Mathematical or business method or computer program or algorithm.

 11. Artistic or aesthetic creation like literary or dramatic or musical or cinematographic or television production.